Agency 18: QHSE

 Offices

-The offices of the QHSE Agency’s executive presidency are in building 18, on the western side.
-The eastern side has offices for the trustee and the Regulatory Bureau’s operational presidencies that serve the QHSE Agency’s executive presidency and District 18.
+The permanent offices of the QHSE agency presidency are in building 18, on the western side.
+The eastern side has offices for the trustee and the Regulatory Bureau’s presidencies that serve the QHSE Agency’s presidency and District 18.

-Trustees and the regulatory operational presidencies alternate their offices.
-Trustees have the offices in building 18 on Tuesdays and Thursdays, while the operational presidencies use the offices on Mondays and Wednesdays, as shown in this timetable:
+Trustees and the regulatory bureau presidencies alternate their offices.
+Trustees have the offices in building 18 on Tuesdays and Thursdays, while the bureau presidencies use the offices on Mondays and Wednesdays, as shown in this timetable:

-The Data Bureau’s operational presidencies have offices on the first floor of every district building, with each of the 24 presidencies occupying offices in one building.
-This graphic shows District Building 18’s first-floor layout, with offices for the executive presidency, trustees, and various operational presidencies indicated
+The Data Bureau presidencies have offices on the first floor of every district building, with each of the 24 presidencies occupying offices in one building.
+This graphic shows District Building 18’s first-floor layout, with offices for the agency presidency, trustees, and various bureau presidencies indicated.

 Working hours and meetings